daveydee33/contact-keeper/README.md

 - `Contacts` and `ContactItem` components with dummy data - but styled in UI with buttons
 - create Contact Form, and addContact reducer/function to add new user on front end only
 - Delete contact functionality
+- `setCurrent` and `clearCurrent` functionalities -- added to 'Edit' and 'Delete' buttons